cansyl/DEEPScreen/README.md

 ## How to run ready-to-use DEEPScreen models to generate predictions for a set of query compounds

-* The trained model files can be dowloaded from [here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0)
 * Each target protein has a model, consisting of three files
 * To be able to run a trained model, the files should be located under the **tflearnModels** folder
+* The trained model files for 704 DEEPScreen targets can be dowloaded from [here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0)

 **Example:**